Jaseci-Labs/jaseci/docs/docs/Introduction/abstraction_of_jaseci.md

 Think of walkers as tiny self-contained robots or agents that can retain context as they move through a graph, interacting with the context of nodes and edges.

-In addition to the "take" command, which introduces new control flow options for node-bound iterations, Jaseci also introduces the keywords "disengage," "skip," and "ignore."
+In addition to the `take` command, which introduces new control flow options for node-bound iterations, Jaseci also introduces the keywords `disengage`, `skip`, and `ignore`.
 These keywords allow walkers to stop walking the graph, skip over a node for execution, or ignore certain paths in the graph.
 These semantics are described in further detail in later chapters.